WaltBox/readme-generator/README.md

   ## Description

-  App that allows users to answer basic README questions and then assembles a readme for the user
+  Applications that prompts users with a series of basic readme questions and then assembles a personalized readme

   # Table of Contents
 [Description](#description)